TAI CHI & TAIJIQUAN INFORMATION

 Q: I've never done Tai Chi before... is it beginner friendly?

 A: Yes!
 It's a slow-paced moving exercise, combining meditation with traditional martial arts.
 Think of it like a slow dance routine.
 It's follow-the-leader with our movements.
 Every class has 1-3 new people rotating each class, with enough veterans for you to watch and imitate.
 No pressure at all, and you're more than welcome to spectate or step to the side if it gets too confusing.
 Tai Chi classes are about 1 hour; Kung Fu 2 hours.

 Q: What exactly is Tai Chi Chuan/Taijiquan?
 Why the different spelling?

 A: Tai Chi Chuan (pronounced tie-jee-chwen) is an old traditional Chinese exercise that combines meditation, daoist philosophy, breath/energy control (Qi Gong) and self-defense techniques in a slow, controlled choreographed routine.
 It's "meditation in motion", or formally known as Path of the Body, as it requires you to focus on your bodily movements to concentrate and stay in the moment, allowing you to relax while lightly exercising.
-Tai Chi Chuan and Taijiquan are one and the same, and translate to the same thing - "Supreme Ultimate Fist"; Taijiquan is the most accurate translation to how it's pronounced, but most Americans already know it as Tai Chi Chuan as that was how it was originally translated when it first came to the US and is the most wide-spread spelling.
+Tai Chi Chuan and Taijiquan are one and the same, and translate to the same thing - "Supreme Ultimate Fist"; Taijiquan is the most accurate translation to how it's pronounced, written in PinYin (the Chinese romanization system), but most Americans already know it as Tai Chi Chuan as that was how it was originally translated when it first came to the US and is the most wide-spread spelling.

 Q: What is Qi Gong?
 What's the difference with Tai Chi?